Affiliate links on Android Authority may earn us a commission. Learn more.

-Photographers argue the best camera is the one you have with you, and in most cases that would be your handy smartphone.
+Photographers argue the best camera is the one you have with you.
+In most cases, that would be your handy smartphone.
 While handsets didn’t always make for a great photography experience, tech advancements have put them at nearly the same level as many dedicated cameras.
 Having a quality camera is only half the battle, though.
-You need to learn how to make the most of it, and nothing beats shooting in manual mode.
+Learning how to make the most of it would be best, and nothing beats shooting in manual mode.

-Using manual controls you can manipulate settings to produce the image you really want.
-We know manual mode can be intimidating for casual users; especially those with no knowledge of advanced camera theory.
-While it is true Photography is an extensive subject, we can teach you the basics and have you shooting manual with your smartphone in no time.
+We know manual mode can be intimidating for casual users, especially those unfamiliar with advanced camera theory.
+While photography is an extensive subject, we can teach you the basics and have you shooting manual with your smartphone in no time.

 Does my smartphone camera have manual mode?

-Most recent smartphones come with some form of a manual mode within the camera app.
-They might get fancy and call it pro mode, or something along those lines.
-Simply go into the camera app and look at your shooting modes to find out if your phone has manual shooting capabilities.
+Most recent smartphones come with some form of manual mode within the camera app.
+They might get fancy and call it pro mode or something along those lines.
+Simply go into the camera app and look at your shooting modes to determine if your phone has manual shooting capabilities.

 Don’t freak out if it doesn’t, as some phones don’t come stock with a manual camera mode.
-The Pixel 3, known for having one of the best smartphone cameras, doesn’t come with a manual mode.
+The Pixel 8, known for having one of the best smartphone cameras, doesn’t come with a manual mode.
+Nor do iPhones, including the latest and greatest iPhone 15 series.
 Don’t feel left out if yours doesn’t have one either.

 Let’s start by understanding what it takes to expose an image correctly.
-In Photography, the exposure triangle is a visualization of how ISO, aperture, and shutter speed work together.
+This is crucial for shooting in manual mode.
+In photography, the exposure triangle represents how ISO, aperture, and shutter speed work together.
 You must find a balance between these three elements to expose an image correctly while keeping in mind how altering each element affects quality.

-I want to keep things very simple, so we will give you the definition of each factor and tell you how changing it affects an image.
+I want to keep things very simple, so we will define each factor and tell you how changing it affects an image.

 ISO stands for “International Organization of Standardization,” which is in charge of standardizing sensitivity ratings for camera sensors.
 When shooting, altering the ISO will determine how sensitive a sensor is to light.